bglindner/SourceApp/README.md

 SourceApp: Python implementation of the Unix-based environmental monitoring tool.

 options:
-  -h, --help            show this help message and exit -i , --input-files    Comma-delimited path to forward and reverse metagenomic reads.
+  -h, --help            Show this help message and exit -i , --input-files    Comma-delimited path to forward and reverse metagenomic reads.
 Must
-                        be in FASTQ format and compressed with gzip -o , --output-dir     Path to the desired output directory -d , --sourceapp-database
+                        be in FASTQ format and gzipped (reads.1.fastq.gz,reads.2.fastq.gz) -o , --output-dir     Path to the desired output directory -d , --sourceapp-database
                         Path to directory containing a SourceApp formatted database.
 Default